Fall and Winter Hikes

 While the hiking season in Butte County is a year-round activity, fall and winter are particularly wonderful seasons for hiking.
-It’s the perfect time to get out and enjoy the outdoors: the valley here has mild temperatures, leaves begin to change around late September through the middle of October, and the large amounts of snow that end hiking season in the High Country have yet to arrive.
+It’s the perfect time to get out and enjoy hiking in Northern California: the valley here has mild temperatures, leaves begin to change around late September through the middle of October, and the large amounts of snow that end hiking season in the High Country have yet to arrive.
 Here are our suggestions for the best seasonal hikes in and around Chico.

 Upper Bidwell Park

-This easy 6.7-mile “shuttle’ hike requires two vehicles since the start and end points of the hikes are not at the same location.
+- Yahi Trail: An easy 6.7-mile “shuttle’ hike that requires two vehicles since the start and end points of the hikes are not at the same location.
 The hike is along the most sustainable built trails in Upper Park, crosses Big Chico Creek, and offers tremendous views of the canyon, including Iron Canyon Waterfall.

 The break-taking hike to Phantom Falls is an easy 6.6 mile loop offering views of five waterfalls, which begin to flow just after the first big rain falls around mid-November due to thin soil on top of the Lovejoy Basalt.
 Because this hike has some cross-country routes, it’s highly recommended to use a reliable map and bring water.

-This easy 2.4 mile stroll offers splashes of color as well as migratory birds and mammals.
+The Gray Lodge Wildlife Area features an easy 2.4 mile stroll that features splashes of color as well as migratory birds and mammals.
 This area becomes heavily populated with birds as early as mid-October and ends with the Northern migration that happens around early spring.
 When the birds begin to migrate, the nice leisurely stroll around Gray Lodge becomes a place where you can admire over 300 species of migratory animals, such as snow geese, pelicans, ducks, and cranes.